-Depending on the levels of education and experience you achieve throughout your career, jobs in criminal justice that you could pursue, from local to state levels, might include:
+Depending on the levels of education and experience you achieve throughout your career, jobs might include:

 Federal government agencies offer a wide variety of criminal justice-related career opportunities: